PLWojtekPL/Roblox-Server-Anti-Ban/README.md

 Script wchich unbans you in server.

-Launch the unban.bat with admin permissions.
+Launch the script.bat with admin permissions.